-A static budget can be defined as the kind of budget which anticipates in advance all revenue and expenses which will occur over a particular period wherein changes in the level of production/ sales or any other major factor does not affect the budgeted data and hence it is also called as fixed budget.
+A static budget can be defined as the kind of budget which anticipates in advance all revenue and expenses which will occur over a particular period.
+Here changes in the level of production/ sales or any other major factor does not affect the budgeted data and hence it is also called as fixed budget.

 - It remains fixed for the duration covered.
 To analyze different reasons, organizations do prepare flexible budget keeping in line current scenario.
 It is used by finance professionals and management teams to fix target revenue and its related expenses, cost, etc.

-- This type of budget is commonly used by all business organizations like public, private companies, non-government organizations, educational institutions, and non-profit organizations due to the limitation of available funds for the given period.
+- All business organizations commonly use this type of budget.
+Like the public, private companiesPrivate CompaniesA privately held company refers to the separate legal entity registered with SEC having a limited number of outstanding share capital and shareowners. , non-government organizations, educational institutions, and non-profit organizations due to the limitation of available funds for the given period.

 Example of Static Budget

 Marc Inc. is in the process of establishing a new manufacturing unit in the US.
 The company is planning for availing loan from US Bank of $10,00,000.
 For this purpose, the company wishes to prepare a static budget with the following available data: –

 - Prime manufacturing cost @ $4 per unit;